 Risk Tolerance

 An investor’s willingness to take on risk in order to reach potential returns.
-Risk tolerance ranges from conservative to aggressive, and can help determine the types of investments an investor may be willing to make.
+Risk tolerance ranges from conservative to aggressive, and can help determine a trader’s psychology of investing.

 Stock